 Re-Mix Workshop on Designing Governance Tools for Agricultural and Environmental Data

-During the workshop, OEDP’s Research and Policy Associate Emelia Williams will lead a conversation with Dorn Cox, OpenTEAM’s Project Lead, to learn about the Ag Data Wallet development process.
-This will be a learning conversation, as OEDP is currently beginning development of a data governance model called Community Data Hubs.
+During the workshop, OEDP’s Research and Policy Associate Emelia Williams led a conversation with Dorn Cox, OpenTEAM’s Project Lead, to learn about the Ag Data Wallet development process.
+This was a learning conversation, as part of OEDP's data stewardship work and in the development of a data governance model called Community Data Hubs.
 While these tools focus on different kinds of data—agricultural and environmental—they have some shared data governance goals.

-Following the conversation, participants will choose which aspects of the model’s data governance they would like to explore further (social, technical, legal, etc.), joining breakout rooms to brainstorm around the design of the models.
-There will be space to ask questions and give feedback with the goal of providing actionable suggestions.
-They will also have the opportunity to share challenges and lessons from their respective fields and experiences.
+Following the conversation, participants chose which aspects of the model’s data governance they wanted to explore further (social, technical, legal, etc.), joining breakout rooms to brainstorm around the design of the models.
+There was space to ask questions and give feedback with the goal of providing actionable suggestions.
+They also had the opportunity to share challenges and lessons from their respective fields and experiences.

-We will focus on the following themes: incorporating user community values and norms into data governance design, integrating data sharing agreements and responsible data practices, supporting individual protection and collective decision-making, data stewardship’s role in the design, and what lessons or practices can be adapted from agriculture for other sectors.
+We focused on the following themes: incorporating user community values and norms into data governance design, integrating data sharing agreements and responsible data practices, supporting individual protection and collective decision-making, data stewardship’s role in the design, and what lessons or practices can be adapted from agriculture for other sectors.

 Re-Mix Workshop on CA Drinking Water Quality Data and the Human Right to Water

-Join us March 23, 2023 for an Environmental Data Re-Mix Workshop co-hosted by the California State Water Resources Control Board and Open Environmental Data Project (OEDP), where we will explore and discuss potential improvements to the state’s waterquality data sets, and their uses in understanding and achieving Human Right to Water and Safe and Affordable Funding for Equity and Resilience (SAFER) program goals.
+On March 23, 2023, the Open Environmental Data Project and the California State Water Resources Control Board co-hosted a Dataset Re-Mix Workshop.
+We explored and discussed potential improvements to the state’s water quality datasets, and their uses in understanding and achieving Human Right to Water and Safe and Affordable Funding for Equity and Resilience (SAFER) program goals.

-During the workshop, Water Boards Deputy Director Greg Gearheart and Chief Data Scientist Rafael Maestu will present on the state’s Safe Drinking Water Information System (SDWIS) violations data and chemical data with a focus on the Sacramento region.
-Following this presentation, participants will join breakout groups where they will brainstorm and explore how the datasets could be used, enhanced, or reformatted to be more inclusive or responsive to various needs.
+At the workshop, Water Boards Deputy Director Greg Gearheart, Chief Data Scientist Rafael Maestu, and Senior Engineer Paul Williams presented on the state’s Safe Drinking Water Information System (SDWIS) violations data and chemical data, with a focus on the Sacramento region.
+Participants then joined breakout groups where they brainstormed and explored how these datasets could be used, enhanced, and reformatted to be more inclusive or responsive to various needs.

 Re-Mix Workshop on Urban Flooding Baseline Stormwater Photos Database